meg-gutshall/code-talk-requests-frontend/README.md

 If you don't have `rbenv` installed, just open the `.ruby-version` file to read which version you need.

-### Step 3: Set up database
+### Step 3: Set up the database

-Start up the PostgreSQL server and type `rails db:setup` into the terminal.
-This allows PostgreSQL to create two new databases (development and test) using the `.env` file you just created (in addition to pre-existing configurations).
+Start up the PostgreSQL server and, again from the backend's terminal, type `rails db:setup`.
+This allows PostgreSQL to create two new databases (development and test) using the `.env` file you just created and other coded configurations.
 Next, type `rails db:migrate`.
 This step runs the table migrations in the app, which gives the database instructions on what kind of data it should look to receive and to which models and attributes the data corresponds.

 ### Step 4: Start up the app

 #### Backend

-To start up the Rails server, which is in charge of sending your data to the web, type `rails s` in the terminal.
+To start up the Rails server, which is in charge of sending your data to the web, type `rails s` in the backend's terminal.

 #### Frontend

-Now in your frontend's terminal, type `npm install` and then `npm start`.
+Now in the frontend's terminal, type `npm install`.
+You may see some warnings display in your frontend's terminal requiring package fixes or updates.
+Follow the instructions given to fix any issues before moving forward.

+To render the frontend code, enter `npm start` into the frontend's terminal.
 You should now be able to open up a new browser window and navigate to [http://localhost:8080/](http://localhost:8080/) to see the Code Talks login page displayed.
 From there, log in using the seed data provided and have fun!

 <!-- Seed data login credentials -->
 If you'd like to explore Code Talks with data preloaded into the database, type `rails db:seed` in the backend's terminal and log in using the following credentials: